Paramus Veterans Memorial Home

 Recreational activities available include gardening, ceramics and other arts and crafts, cooking, bingo, shopping trips, music, art and pet therapy programs, movies, dinner trips, fishing excursions, billiards, and trips to sporting events.

-The facilities are open to veterans of all wars who served on active duty and were honorably discharged, the veteran's spouse, and to spouses and parents of members of the military who were killed in action during a period of war (Gold Star Parent).
+The facilities are open to veterans who were honorably discharged from U.S. war or peacetime services, the veteran's spouse, and to spouses and parents of members of the military who were killed in action during a period of war (Gold Star Parent).

 Preference is given to applicants who were state residents for at least two years immediately prior to application for admission.
 Residents pay according to ability based on income.

 The homes are visited regularly by various veterans and civic organizations and individual volunteers who provide the residents with companionship, gifts, parties, bus trips, entertainment, games and other recreational activities.
-To volunteer at any of the homes, contact the volunteer coordinator at the facility (see below).
+To volunteer at any of the homes, contact the volunteer coordinator at the facility.